MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-missing-fonts.md

 Adding a language and then switching to it can be done via the **Settings** app.

-To add the fonts associated with a language and then switch to that language:

 ::: zone pivot="windows-11"

-Open the **Language & region** pane in the **Settings** app by selecting the following link:
+To add the fonts associated with a language and then switch to that language, first open the **Language & region** pane in the **Settings** app by selecting the following link:

 > [!div class="nextstepaction"]
 > [Language & region](ms-settings:regionlanguage)